HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/dam_indexing/configure_dam_indexing.md

 This page contains instructions on how to configure the indexing processes available in DAM.

-## Prerequisites
+## Prerequisite

+OpenSearch must be enabled.

+## Adding OpenSearch Middleware Configurations to Enable DAM Indexing

-The OpenSearch middleware must be enabled.
-Go to the `values.yaml` file and refer to the following Helm values to configure OpenSearch middleware:
+Go to the `values.yaml` file and refer to the following Helm values to add configurations of OpenSearch middleware:

 ```yaml
 configuration: